Global-Data-Plane/sdtp/docs/installation.rst

 Stable release
 --------------

-To install Data Plane, run this command in your terminal:
+To install the Simple Data Transfer Protocol  library, run this command in your terminal:

 .. code-block:: console

-    $ pip install data_plane
+    $ pip install sdtp

-This is the preferred method to install Data Plane, as it will always install the most recent stable release.
+This is the preferred method to install SDTP, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.